Why Canadians Delay Dental Visits

 • Intraoral cameras

-It’s not the dentistry people remember from childhood.
+It’s not the dentistry many patients remember from years ago.

 If It’s Been More Than 6 Months…

-At Jacksonport Dental, we serve families across: Skyview Ranch, Cornerstone, Redstone, Savanna, Saddletowne, Martindale, Taradale
+At Jacksonport Dental, we proudly serve families across:

 Frequently Asked Questions (FAQ)

-Common reasons include fear, cost concerns, busy schedules, and lack of symptoms.
+Fear, cost concerns, busy schedules, and lack of symptoms are the most common reasons.

 Most plans cover exams and cleanings partially or fully.

-What if I haven’t seen a dentist in years?
+What if I haven’t visited a dentist in years?